jvaque/Learning-Stuff/assembly/README.md

 ```

-To assemble first need to run `nasm -f elf64 -o hello-world.o hello-world.asm` that gives us an object file and then we need to link it using `ld hello-world.o -o hello-world`
+To assemble first need to run `nasm -f elf64 hello-world.asm -o hello-world.o` that gives us an object file and then we need to link it using `ld hello-world.o -o hello-world`

 ELF stands for Executable and Linkable Format